See also: [ Journal Articles ] [ Cospatrick Web Links] [ The Wychwood Magazine Selection ]

 Richard Garne: The Life of a Farm Worker

-A recording of a talk given to the society in October 1986 by Richard Garne is here.
+Here is a recording of a talk given to the society in October 1986 by Richard Garne.

 Though the material in Dick’s talk is occasionally quite shocking and a depressing reminder of the lot of farmworkers in England over time, it starts and ends on jocular notes with illustrations of a perhaps typical knowing, self-deprecating humour.